Back to Portfolio

 Despite the deep discount, KRC does not earn a STRONG BUY rating because:

-2. Occupancy trajectory is uncertain -- the AI demand thesis is compelling but unproven at scale
+3. Occupancy trajectory uncertain -- the AI demand thesis is compelling but unproven at scale through a recession

-• AI demand in SF is a real, measurable catalyst
+• AI demand in SF is a real, measurable, accelerating catalyst

 • Development pipeline optionality is essentially free

-Action: Accumulate at current levels ($28-33).
-Add aggressively below $26.
+Action: Accumulate at current levels ($24-30).
+Add aggressively below $24.
 Consider trimming above $45.
-Reassess thesis if occupancy drops below 78% for two consecutive quarters.
+Reassess thesis if occupancy drops below 78% for two consecutive quarters or SF leasing requirements decline below 6M sq ft.